IQSS/open-source-at-harvard/README.md

 ## opensource.harvard.edu

 The code in this repo was hacked together by Philip Durbin who thinks that some day we should launch a site at opensource.harvard.edu and makes the argument in a [Google doc][] where public comments are enabled and very much encouraged!
 You are also welcome to start a discussion about the opensource.harvard.edu idea by opening an issue in this repo.
+Harvard will never write as much open source software as Google, but we can use their showcase at https://opensource.google.com/projects for inspiration!

 [Google doc]: https://docs.google.com/document/d/1CSWV9VxHfJj_ahArNYTsCAG0D8OtSfZhrCwpNiIKWQw/edit?usp=sharing